medmonds19/latin102portfolio/quiz2.md

     - nessus gave deianira a vial of blood, by which hercules was poisoned

-    - cui
+    - cui❌

     - vial of blood is the antecedent, singular masculine

-    - latin pronoun is dative since relative pronoun is indirect object
+    - latin pronoun is dative since relative pronoun is indirect object❌

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.